thbn1/django-selenium-find-the-cheapest-product/README.md

 # django-selenium-find-the-cheapest-product

  Product information is extracted from shopping sites with Selenium.
-On the django-based website, the cheapest of the searched product is fi
+On the django-based website.
 # How it works
 We have a script name as "datascript".
 - [Hepsiburada script](https://github.com/thbn1/django-find-the-cheapest-product/blob/main/blog/datascript.py)